 Here in the birthplace of Miranda rights and warnings, Arizona, we are passionate about protecting the integrity of this all-important law.
 We understand how to use the defense of Miranda rights violations to make statements, confessions, or evidence inadmissible in a court of law.
 Work with us today to learn more about your rights and options.

-Upon arrest, contact a criminal defense attorney in Scottsdale as soon as possible.
+Upon arrest, contact a Scottsdale criminal attorney as soon as possible.
 Prior to contacting a lawyer, politely tell the police you will not answer any questions until you have an attorney present.
 Comply with the officer’s instructions and commands and do not resist arrest in any way.
 Be as accommodating as you can without giving up any incriminating information.
 No matter what threats or arguments the officer gives you to encourage you to talk, remain silent until you have an attorney.

 The history of Miranda rights dates back to the U.S. Supreme Court case Miranda v.
 Arizona (1966).
 The case dealt with the admissibility of statements police obtain from individuals during interrogations – namely, the rights of defendant Ernesto Arturo Miranda.
 The Supreme Court held that the police had violated Miranda’s Fifth and Sixth Amendment rights during his arrest and trial.
 The court ruled that police had violated Miranda’s rights by failing to inform him of his right to remain silent, the right against compelled self-incrimination, and the right to counsel.